 Accordion Potatoes (Hasselback Potatoes) With Avocado Cream Sauce

 Jalapeno Hasselback Potatoes

-- 6 small russet potatoes (6 oz each)
+- 6 small russet potatoes (6 oz each; see note *)

 - salt and pepper (to taste)

-- 1 jalapeno, membrane and seeds removed, and sliced as thinly as possible
+- 1 jalapeno (membrane and seeds removed, and sliced into thin rounds; see note **)

 - 2 tablespoons cream cheese (at room temperature)